“Being disciplined but also not being hard on yourself and finding balance of the two is key to hitting your writing goals.”

 Learn More About Angie Thomas

-Angie Thomas was born, raised, and still resides in Jackson, Mississippi.
-She is a former teen rapper whose greatest accomplishment was an article about her in Right-On Magazine.
-She holds a BFA in Creative Writing from Belhaven University.
-Her debut Young Adult novel, The Hate U Give, was published by Balzer + Bray/HarperCollins on February 28, 2017.
+Angie Thomas was born, raised, and still resides in Jackson, Mississippi as indicated by her accent.
+She is a former teen rapper whose greatest accomplishment was an article about her in Right-On Magazine with a picture included.
+She holds a BFA in Creative Writing from Belhaven University and an unofficial degree in Hip Hop.
+She can also still rap if needed.
+She is an inaugural winner of the Walter Dean Meyers Grant 2015, awarded by We Need Diverse Books.
+Her debut novel, The Hate U Give, was acquired by Balzer + Bray/HarperCollins in a 13-house auction and will be published in spring 2017.
+Film rights have been optioned by Fox 2000 with George Tillman attached to direct and Hunger Games actress Amandla Stenberg set to star.

 Angie’s Recommended Books & Resources: